mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/deploy-sample-app/index.md

     The service properties provide the name of the load balancer.
 You can connect to the application by accessing that load balancer address in your web browser.

-    Because this sample deployment creates a **cloud load balancer**,  you should keep in mind that creating the load balancer can up to a few minutes.
+    Because this sample deployment creates a **cloud load balancer**,  you should keep in mind that creating the load balancer can take up to a few minutes.
     You also might experience a slight delay before it is running properly due to DNS propagation and synchronization.

 1. Remove the sample application by running the following commands: